We love mission

 OPEN DOORS: Supporting the persecuted Church in other lands.

-Village Baptist’s ASHA Ministry is our mission work in India.
-It has two core initiatives, Havelock Children’s Centres, and ASHA Outreach.
+Village Baptist’s ASHA Ministry is our work in India.
+It has two core initiatives, Havelock Children’s Centres, and ASHA Humanitarian Aid.

 HAVELOCK CENTRES AND HOSTEL: Our work with children and youth provides a refuge for poor and disadvantaged kids.
 The youth and children in our care are provided with shelter, food, education, and their holistic needs are met.

-ASHA OUTREACH: We have a staff of 20 evangelists and pastors who plant Churches, construct Church buildings in rural villages, and run programs that have seen thousands of new believers baptized.
-Our team also provides social assistance, and distributes emergency packages in disaster and crisis situations.
+ASHA HUMANITARIAN OUTREACH: Our team also provides social assistance, and distributes emergency packages in disaster and crisis situations.

 In 2018 Village Baptist, along with Pirimai Baptist and Arohanui Christian Center, began talks about forming a joint, non-profit care services provider for our local community.